w3c/testtwf-website/docs/reftests.md

 A _reftest_ is a test that compares the visual output of one file (the testcase) with the output of one or more other files (the references).
-Reftests can be scripted to run and report results automatically.
+Reftests can be scripted to run and report results automatically, for example, using WebDriver.

 Here is an example of a reftest.

 ### The test file

-The test file uses a fuchsia top border and an orange background to create a two-color square block that is then rotated90 degrees using the `transform` property.
+The test file uses a fuchsia top border and an orange background to create a two-color square block that is then rotated 90 degrees using the `transform` property.

 ``` html